ompathak2004/PeerDrop/README.md

    - Connected peers will appear in the "Connected Peers" list

 3. **Sending Files**
-   - Select up to 5 files (max 100MB each)
    - Choose a connected peer from the list
    - Click "Send" to initiate transfer